Wilson Peak: Incidents

 Despite its popularity, hikers to Wilson Peak should exercise caution when navigating trails.

-In September 2006, a small plane carrying three passengers and a pilot crashed into Wilson Peak, killing all onboard.
+In September 2006, a small plane carrying three passengers and a pilot crashed into Wilson Peak, killing all on board.

 In September 2024, 53-year old experienced hiker Herbert Wise was fatally injured when he fell 300–400 feet from Wilson Peak's Rock of Ages trail.

 In popular culture

 The stately and classically mountainous profile of Wilson Peak as viewed from the East and North has led to its use as a symbol of rugged mountains in advertising.
-Wilson Peak features prominently in many television advertisements for Coors Brewing Company which is located in Golden, Colorado.
+Wilson Peak features prominently in many television advertisements for Coors Brewing Company, located in Golden, Colorado.
 The Jeep automobile corporation also often uses Wilson Peak as a backdrop in its television commercials, particularly in advertisements for its off-road models.

 Because of its proximity to Telluride, Colorado, many local companies and festivals use images of Wilson Peak in the advertising to convey the beauty and mountainous nature of the area.

 Wilson Peak is featured prominently in Quentin Tarantino's movie The Hateful Eight.